United States and the Holocaust: Domestic response

 The prevalence of antisemitism in German society was widely known by the 1930s, but citizens of the United States were unaware that the Holocaust was taking place for the first year.
 Several individuals attempted to contact the government of the United States and other governments to inform them of the Holocaust after it began in 1941.
+In his last telegram to the United States following the Invasion of Yugoslavia, the United States ambassador to the Kingdom of Yugoslavia, Arthur Bliss Lane reported that both Jews and Serbs were being persecuted in Zagreb.
+In June 1941, a Standard Oil company employee who had recently left Zagreb provided evidence of persecutions conducted by the Independent State of Croatia (NDH) against Jews and Serbs to the United States delegation in Geneva.
+Both the telegram and evidence submitted in Geneva did not mention deaths or executions that would later form part of the Holocaust and genocide of Serbs in the NDH.
+By the beginning of 1942, secretary of state Cordell Hull was receiving daily updates from the United States consul-general Sam Honaker in Istanbul of both Jews and Serbs being killed in the NDH.
+Despite the numerous reports, the United States did not react.

 In August 1942, Gerhart M. Riegner sent the Riegner Telegram to the United States and the United Kingdom, indicating a suspicion that Nazi Germany may attempt to kill the Jewish people of Europe.
 Suspicions of Nazi atrocities against the Jews were given credibility after Raczyński's Note was published in December 1942 and Witold's Report offered the first detailed report of the Holocaust in April 1943.
 The full extent of the Holocaust was not known until after it concluded at the end of World War II.

 In January 1944, Assistant Secretary of the Treasury Josiah E. DuBois Jr. authored a report detailing how certain officials within the Department of State had worked to prevent assistance to Jewish refugees and obscure information about the Holocaust.
 In response, President Roosevelt created the War Refugee Board as an independent agency to help Jewish refugees.
 From August 1944 to February 1946, 982 refugees from eighteen countries were interned at Fort Ontario Emergency Refugee Shelter as Operation Safe Haven.
 American rescue efforts in the final year of World War II are credited as saving tens of thousands of lives.